Calcutta Bank (1824)

 The Calcutta Bank was a bank founded in the year 1824 in British India.
 The bank was the twelfth oldest bank in India.

 The bank was merged with The Commercial Bank (1819) to form The Union Bank (1828) in 1828.
-Further, The Union Bank itself became defunct in 1848.
+The Union Bank itself became defunct in 1848.

 History

 Founding

 The bank was established in 1824 by the British agency house of Palmer and Company.

 The bank played a major role in the early economic history of East Bengal and Bangladesh.

 Management

 Although the bank was largely a private bank, it enjoyed patronage from the then government of India, the East India Company.

 The bank was staffed by mostly British nationals who were drawn mainly from the East India Company.

 The bank had most of its offices and branches in East Bengal, which is the present day Bangladesh.

-Final Years
+Final years

 The bank lasted in business for only four years and was finally merged with The Commercial Bank (1819) to form The Union Bank (1828) in 1828.
 In 1828, there was an economic crisis which forced a Bank run on the bank and precipitated the merger with The Commercial Bank (1819) to form The Union Bank (1828) in 1828.

 The bank also issued its own currency notes in its four years of existence.

 The total value of the banknotes issued by the bank is estimated to be around Rupees 20 lakhs.